tim-harding/resume/resume.typ

 #head([Elvis], "https://github.com/cs-wwu/srg-elvis-public", [Rust])

 An Internet simulator created with the Systems Research Group at Western.
 Unlike existing simulators, it runs in user space to avoid the overhead of using virtual machines for isolation.
-I wrote the majority of the core simulation code, including
+As the lead author, I mentored and helped onboard thirteen graduate and undergraduate contributors by way of live coding lectures, pull request reviews, pair programming, and group discussion.
+I also wrote the majority of the core simulation code, including
+#v(0.5em)
 - A multithreaded network abstraction, used to route packets between thousands of virtual devices and model diverse network topologies
 - An operating system abstraction with networking stack extensibility
 - A novel data structure for packets, supporting zero-copy transmission and edits
 - A TCP/IP implementation that uses these technologies

-In addition to programming, I was a founding research group member and lead author of the group's first paper.
-As a project leader, I mentored and helped onboard thirteen graduate and undergraduate contributors by way of live coding lectures, pull request reviews, pair programming, and group discussion.
 #v(0.75em)

 #head([soa-rs], "https://github.com/tim-harding/soa-rs", [Rust])